slchandler95/ansible-minecraft/README.md

 from the ansible-minecraft directory run the following command:\
 `ansible-playbook vault-hunters.yml`

-## copy defaultconfigs folder from tmp directory

-`sudo unzip /opt/minecraft/tmp/Vault+Hunters+3rd+Edition-update-4.1.zip -d /opt/minecraft/tmp/client`\
+## latest client pack is extracted to /opt/minecraft/tmp in case any files need to copied if anything was missing from server pack like defaultconfigs

-`sudo cp -r /opt/minecraft/tmp/client/overrides/defaultconfigs /opt/minecraft/server`
+`sudo cp -r /opt/minecraft/tmp/<path/to/folder/to/be/copied> /opt/minecraft/server`

 ## enable/start/stop minecraft service with the following commands